-Compendium Living is working with Riverside, Liverpool City Council and local people to use vacant land that Riverside own in the area to improve the housing mix (both type and tenure) and facilitate better balanced, more mixed income neighbourhoods.
+Compendium Living worked with Riverside, Liverpool City Council and local people to use vacant land that Riverside own in the area to improve the housing mix (both type and tenure) and facilitate better balanced, more mixed income neighbourhoods.

-Compendium Living is developing a wide range of homes for sale, as well as a small number for shared ownership and affordable rent, over a number of sites across Lee Valley over the next 5-10 years.
-The first of these sites, our Mill Brook development in Netherley, was completed in 2014.
+Compendium Living provided a wide range of homes for sale, as well as a small number for shared ownership and affordable rent for Riverside, over a number of sites across Lee Valley between 2011 and 2020.
+The first of these, our Mill Brook development in Netherley, was completed in 2014.
 This provided 47 high-quality homes for sale, along with affordable housing and enhanced open space in an area that has suffered from a lack of investment in the past.
-Our second development in the area is on the site of the former Joseph Williams School which closed in 1997.
-The first phase of this development was all affordable and completed in 2017.
-The second phase, our Joseph Williams Place open market sale development of 110 new homes, is on site now.
+Our second development in the area was on the site of the former Joseph Williams School which closed in 1997.
+The first stage of this development was all affordable and completed in 2017.
+We completed the second stage, our Joseph Williams Place open market sale development of 114 new homes in 2020.

-- Providing a dedicated employment and training officer to support residents of Lee Valley to find work, training and experience.
-From 2010-2106 this initiative has helped nearly 200 local people into work, as well as over 100 to gain qualifications.
+- Providing a dedicated employment and training officer to support residents of Lee Valley to access work, training and experience.
+From 2010-2106 this initiative helped nearly 200 local people into work, as well as over 100 to gain qualifications.